esmerek/terrific-zebra-dadb5/content/pages/index.md

       #### Why we exist

-      Epic Fusion

-      is here to move your digital initiatives into the new reality.
-On a baseline of
+      Epic Fusion is here to move your digital initiatives into the new reality.

-      High-Impact and Horizon-Focus we let the magic happen towards your Digital

-      Tomorrow.
-We fuse talent of excellent people with the demands of the

-      technological and cultural change arised.
+      With our talents collective we fuse your demands horizon-focused towards the digital tomorrow.
+We catalyze the digital transformation with values and purpose to create impact on people and society.
     actions:
       - label: Discover it
         url: '#start-Competences'